anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 It turns out that a pretty good way of implementing the lambda calculus (LC) is to just convert an LC term to a list of Zinc instructions.
 To understand how this works, I'll use the example that everyone uses, which is converting arithmetic expressions to reverse polish notation.

-## Practice run with Arithmetic Expressions:
+## Practice run with Arithmetic Expressions

 ### The Arithmetic Expression Language